Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP FOUR: Pour into the prepared baking dish.

-STEP FIVE: Evenly sprinkle the remaining 1 cup cheddar cheese and ½ cup bacon crumbles.
+STEP FIVE: Evenly sprinkle the remaining one cup of cheddar cheese and a half cup of bacon crumbles.

 PRO TIP: